risingwavelabs/risingwave-docs/docs/deploy/risingwave-docker-compose.md

 You can also start a multi-node cluster where all components of RisingWave, including the compute node, meta node, and compactor node, are started as separate processes.

-By default, this mode uses MinIO as the storage backend of RisingWave.
+By default, this mode uses MinIO as the state store of RisingWave.

-To start a multi-node RisingWave cluster with MinIO as the storage backend, run the following command:
+To start a multi-node RisingWave cluster with MinIO as the state store, run the following command:

 ```shell
 docker compose -f docker-compose-distributed.yml up
 ```
 </details>

-### S3 or S3-compatible storage
+#### S3 or S3-compatible storage

-To use S3 as the storage backend, configure your AWS credential information in `/docker/aws.env`.
+To use S3 as the state store, configure your AWS credential information in `/docker/aws.env`.

 To use S3-compatible storage options like Tencent Cloud COS, you need to configure the endpoint via the `RW_S3_ENDPOINT` parameter in `/docker/aws.env`.
 Don't include the bucket name in the endpoint.